English Español

 Bladder Cancer Translational Clinical Trial Award

-The 2022 Translational Clinical Trial Award (TCTA) aims to support early-phase patient-oriented research to transform bladder cancer care.
-Specifically, BCAN is soliciting research proposals through this mechanism that address methods to reduce the burden of care and overtreatment for bladder cancer patients throughout the continuum of patient care including bladder cancer screening, diagnosis, and treatment of early and advanced stages.
+In March of 2023, BCAN announced the awardees of the 2022 Translational Clinical Trial Award (TCTA), which supports early-phase patient-oriented research to revolutionize bladder cancer care.
+The award attracted insightful proposals that addressed innovative methods to alleviate the burden of care and overtreatment for bladder cancer patients across the entire spectrum of patient care, including bladder cancer screening, diagnosis, and treatment of early and advanced stages.

-Research proposals must address methods to reduce the burden of care and overtreatment for bladder cancer patients throughout the continuum of patient care.
-Preference will be given to studies that enroll patients and propose a translational Phase I or II clinical trial.
-If a clinical trial is not proposed, the applicant must justify how the study will lead to a clinical trial as an immediate next step, or allow for translation of results into clinical practice.
-Studies should be designed to support changes to the standard of care in bladder cancer, increase survival, decrease overtreatment, and improve patient quality of life.
+The awarded projects focused on developing methods to reduce the burden of care and overtreatment for bladder cancer patients across the entire patient care continuum.
+Preference was given to studies that enrolled patients and proposed a translational Phase I or II clinical trial.
+In cases where a clinical trial was not proposed, applicants were required to justify how the study would lead to a clinical trial as the immediate next step or facilitate the translation of results into clinical practice.
+The studies were designed to support changes to the standard of care in bladder cancer, aiming to increase survival, decrease overtreatment, and improve patient quality of life.

 More information